 Telesign’s current data center set up includes four data centers; two in the United States (California and Texas), one in Belgium (EU) and one in the Netherlands (EU).
-The personal data is replicated across all five data centers for purposes of traffic load balancing and service availability.
+The personal data is replicated across all four data centers for purposes of traffic load balancing and service availability.

 For Telesign’s current Sub processor and data center list, please see Appendix 1 of Telesign DPA.

 Not at the moment.
-Currently, all personal data is replicated across five data centers (some of which are outside of the EEA) for traffic load balancing and service availability.
-As a part of Telesign’s ongoing commitment to data privacy and in response to increased Customer requests for data residency, Telesign will soon have the capability to ensure that Voice and SMS traffic is processed and stored only within the European Union (EU) for most of its Services.
+Currently, all personal data is replicated across four data centers (some of which are outside of the EEA) for traffic load balancing and service availability.
+As a part of Telesign’s ongoing commitment to data privacy and in response to increased Customer requests for EU data residency, Telesign will soon have the capability to ensure that personal data is processed and stored only within the European Union (EU) for most of its Services.

 Telesign maintains appropriate technical and organizational measures to protect Customer Personal Data as set forth in Appendix 2 of the DPA – Security Measures.
 For more information on Telesign’s security framework, please review our Security Whitepaper.